JackLaw2001/Student-Submission-Marking-System/README.md

 This script processes student submissions in specified directories and grades them based on predefined criteria using a marking system powered by ChatGPT.
 It generates markdown reports that summarize the assessment information for each student.

+This project can be easily extended to marking other courses. **If you find this project useful, please star this project**

 ## Features

 - Extracts information from student submission directories.